Research

 The REF is the UK’s national assessment of research in higher education institutions (HEIs).
 Its results help decide research funding worth about £2 billion in public money to UK HEIs.

-The Research Quality and Impact (RQI) team co-ordinates Research Excellence Framework (REF) preparations at University level and each School coordinates its own submission to contribute.
+The Research Quality and Impact (RQI) team coordinates Research Excellence Framework (REF) preparations for the university.
 You can find out more information on REF at Sussex on the RQI webpages.

-In the School of Education and Social Work the REF 2029 team is made up of:
+In the School of Education and Social Work the Unit of Assessment (UoA) leads are:

 -

 Planning for research impact is integral to the way in which we support academics and postgraduate researchers to develop and carry out their research; discussing pathways, planning and measuring impact is at the heart of our research culture.
-See the Knowledge Exchange and Impact web page for more details.
+More information on how impact and knowledge exchange is supported in can be found on the SocSci Research Canvas site.

 -